Manchester Comedy Festival: Boddingtons Dream Tent, Manchester, 1996

 He was a mainstay of British comedy for over thirty years after becoming an early winner of the Edinburgh Comedy Award (known then as the Perrier Award) at the Edinburgh Fringe in 1988.
 He appeared on TV in shows such as Blackadder and Have I Got News For You and on radio The News Quiz and probably most memorably as a regular guest on BBC Radio 4’s I’m Sorry I Haven’t A Clue where on the highlights was always his extremely bad singing in various different styles which became legendary to listeners.

 Whilst reading about his life at the time of his death, not only was he extremely funny but he appeared to be a very kind and generous man as well often helping comedians start out with their careers.
-I am very grateful to have seen Hardy live and he will be sadly missed.
+Hardy is a great loss and will be sorely missed.